-Applications for places in reception year in 2017
+Applications for places in reception year in 2023

-For entrance to the academy in September 2017 the closing date for applications under the co-ordinated admission scheme is 15th January 2017.
-The national offer date is 16th April 2017.
+For entrance to the academy in September 2023/2024 the closing date for applications under the co-ordinated admission scheme is 15th January 2023.
+The national offer date is 17th April 2023.

-Late applications for reception year in 2017
+Late applications for Reception Year in 2023 - 2024

-Nottingham City Council and the Governing Body of the academy may be willing to accept applications which are received late, i.e. after the closing date of 15th January 2017, but before 5.00 pm on 17th February 2017 for good reason for example:

-- a family returning from abroad - a lone parent who has been ill for some time - a family moving into Nottingham from another area - other exceptional circumstances

-Each case will be treated on its merits.

-Any preferences received by Nottingham City Council up to 17th February 2017, with good reason for being late, and where appropriate, with the agreement of the Governing Body of the relevant academy will be included in the first cycle of allocations and will be notified on the national offer day.

-All other late applications for places at the academy received by Nottingham City Council after 17th February 2017 will be dealt with after the offer day.

-Other local authorities might have different policies when dealing with late applications.
-Applicants are advised to contact their home local authority to find out what their policy is.
+Nottingham City Council and the Governing Body of Firbeck School may be willing to accept applications that are received late with good reason as long as the applicant provides evidence and can establish at the time of completing their application form that there were exceptional reasons for missing the closing date.
+Any preferences received by Nottingham City Council up to 10 February 2023, with good reason for being late, and where appropriate with the agreement of the Governing Body of Firbeck Academy, will be included in the first cycle of allocations and will be notified on the national offer day.
+All other late applications for places at the academy received by Nottingham City Council after 10 February 2023 will be dealt with after the offer day.
+Other Local Authorities might have different policies when dealing with late applications.
+Applicants are advised to contact their home Local Authority to find out what their policy is.